USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 **Exploring a BAM file:**

-Use the code below as a guide
+Use the code below as a guide.

 ```bash
 # Look at the header — what genome was used? what aligner?